bkuhlmann/milestoner/README.md

     - Format: `<major>.<minor>.<maintenance>`.
     - Example: `0.1.0`.
 - Ensures Git commits since last tag (or initialization of repository) are included.
 - Ensures Git commit messages are grouped by prefix, in order defined.
+For more details, see [Git Cop Subject Prefix](https://github.com/bkuhlmann/git-cop#commit-subject-prefix) for details.
   Defaults (can be customized):
     - Fixed
     - Added
     - Updated